SANGEETH-KUMAR07/PROJECTS/README.md

    ```

 2. **Explore the projects:**
-   - For the MIPS processor: open and review `mips.sv`
+   - For the MIPS processor: open and review `mips.v`
    - For the UART modules: see the `uart/` directory

 3. **View diagrams:**